Scientists said claims about China creating the coronavirus were misleading. They went viral anyway.

 But mainstream researchers who watched Yan’s claims race across the Internet far more quickly than they could counter them have been left troubled by the experience — newly convinced that the capacity for spreading misinformation goes far beyond the big-name social media sites.
 Any online platform without robust and potentially expensive safeguards is equally vulnerable.

 “This is similar to the debate we’re having with Facebook and Twitter.
-To what degree are we creating an instrument that speeds disinformation, and to what extent are you contributing to that?” said Stefano M. Bertozzi, editor in chief of the MIT Press online journal “Rapid Reviews: COVID- 19,” which challenged Yan’s claims.
+To what degree are we creating an instrument that speeds disinformation, and to what extent are you contributing to that?” said Stefano M. Bertozzi, editor in chief of the MIT Press online journal “Rapid Reviews: COVID-19,” which challenged Yan’s claims.

 Bertozzi added, “Most scientists have no interest in getting in a pissing match in cyberspace.”